Our Vision & Mission

 Decision Compass Groups

 Otherwise known as "working groups," these sessions are facilitated by expert member networking groups based on critical focus areas.
 Groups meet online, via teleconference calls to discuss best practices at their respective organizations.
 All discussions are confidential.
-Examples of these working groups include Operational Excellence, Manufacturing IT, Workforce Development et al.
+Examples of these working groups include Operational Excellence, Digital M4.0 Technologies, Workforce Development et al.

 The Council provides insights on the most important manufacturing business and technology developments and trends – including the Council's "Critical Issues" -- to help executives stay ahead of the curve.